pverkind/sira-project-pv/README.md

 # Sira project website

 This is a prototype of a website for Kevin Jaques' Sira Project.

-It can be viewed here: [pverkind.github.io/sira-project-pv/](https://pverkind.github.io/sira-project-pv/)
+It has now moved to github.com/rjaques/Sirah-Project.

 The website is versioned: the index.html file in the root folder of the repository will redirect to the latest released version (releases are dated: vYYYY-MM-DD).